 I’m Not That Special

-“Well, you just think about it!
+Stan Lee – “Well, you just think about it!
 You just sit down or walk around and probably have a big, dumb look on your face and you wonder, “What would I like to read?
 What kind of character would interest me?”
 I’m asked a lot what tips I would give to other writers.
 The truth is: I don’t know any tips.
 I can’t think of a single tip.
-Now I’ve been writing long enough to have met an awful lot of writers who sit down a their computer or whatever and say, “OK, now I’m going to write the story for young ladies, aged 17 to 26.”
+Now I’ve been writing long enough to have met an awful lot of writers who sit down at their computer or whatever and say, “OK, now I’m going to write the story for young ladies, aged 17 to 26.”
 I don’t have a clue how to do that.
 I don’t know what other people want.
 So the only thing I can say when answering that question is: Please write stories that you think are great.
 Write to please yourself.
 That’s how I’ve always done it – not because I’m so desperate to please other people, but because I feel very genuinely that if I really love a story, then there must be a few other people out there who would love it, too.
-I’m not that special. -Stan Lee
+I’m not that special.”

 I took this excerpt from (believe it or not) my December’s Costco Connection monthly magazine.
 It is honestly one of my favorite magazines for articles and business tips!
 You never know where you’ll find the inspiration you are looking for and didn’t know you needed.

 As you know, I absolutely love movies and I have collected all of the Avengers, Captain America’s, Thor’s and now recently Guardians of the Galaxy and Ant Man and Stan Lee is the creator of them all!
 How wicked cool is that?
 When I saw that Costco had conducted an interview with him I was really excited to learn more about his story, but what he said above truly touched me.